fakundo/next-redux-store/packages/lib/README.md

 Next integration with Redux.

 Features:
-- state data is passed to the client once when rendering the first page
+- state can be passed to the client once on the first render
-- does not load state data between page transitions
+- does not require to load state between page transitions
-- does not use the HYDRATE action, instead uses preloadedState to configure the store
+- uses HYDRATE action only for pages that contain state in their props
 - SSG and SSR work great

 ## Installation